towerofpower256/davidmac.pro/src/posts/2021-07-21-files-over-mqtt/index.md

 ---
-title: "Sending files, pictures, and videos of MQTT"
+title: "Receiving files, pictures, and videos over MQTT"
-description:
+description: IoT devices use MQTT for a lot of things, but why is it so difficult when they use MQTT to send files, pictures, and videos?
 image: featured.jpg
 imageThumbnail: featured-thumbnail.jpg
 date: 2021-07-21
 tags:
 - Electronics
+- IoT
 eleventyExcludeFromCollections: false
 ---